 - Melt coconut oil in a large pot or Dutch oven over medium heat.

 - Add onion and cook, stirring often, until softened, about 5 minutes.
-Add garlic, stir in, and cook an additional minute.
+Stir in garlic, and cook for 1 minute.
 Add crushed red pepper flakes, curry paste, salt and black pepper and stir to combine.

 - To onion mixture, add roasted red peppers, 4 cups of vegetable broth and coconut milk.
 Stir to combine.
 Blend with an immersion blender to make smooth.

 - Add chickpeas to pot.
-Bring to a simmer, cover with lid slightly ajar and cook for about 15 to 20 minutes (see "Notes" below).
+Bring to a simmer, cover with lid slightly ajar and cook for 15 to 20 minutes (see "Notes" below).

-- Add lentils and cook about 5 minutes.
+- Add lentils and cook for 5 minutes.

 - Add kale and cook an additional 5 to 8 minutes or until red lentils are tender.
-If you want a thinner consistency, add remaining 1 cup of broth and heat through.
+If you want a thinner consistency, add remaining 1 cup of vegetable broth and heat through.

 - Divide soup into bowls and garnish, if desired, with cilantro and chili pepper.
 Delicious served with a lemon or lime wedge squeezed over top.
 Enjoy!